 Traditional Houses and Apartments

-University houses and apartments are equipped with full kitchens; some also feature dishwashers.
-Students are responsible for telephone, cable, internet, and all utilities as indicated in the Unit Specific Conditions viewable on the Residence Life website.
-Student must establish a service account with the gas and/or electric companies before the Student can occupy the house or apartment.
-If the University receives a bill from a utility for which Student is responsible, University has the right to pay the bill and charge the Student's account for reimbursement plus a penalty charge of fifty dollars ($50) per Student, per bill processed.
+University houses and apartments are equipped with full kitchens and bathrooms and include all utilities (gas, electric, water, sewer, trash).
+Students are responsible for setting up their own telephone, cable, and internet accounts (access points are available in all properties).
 Most properties are not furnished and require students to bring their own furniture.
 None of the traditional houses or apartments have university provided laundry machines although some may have hook-ups available.
 All properties have heat service but most do not have central air.
 All units have kitchens equipped with fridge/freezer, stove/oven, and sink; some have dishwashers as well although it is not common.
 If residents want to bring in other appliances not already present in their unit (a/c units, laundry machines, etc.), they must request permission in advance and get approval from Residence Life and Physical Plant prior to bringing the appliance.
 Students should keep in mind overall electrical draw of the appliances they wish to bring.

 Allowed/Not Allowed Items: